Naeem Ashraf

 Naeem Ashraf (نعیم اشرف) is a Pakistani cricket umpire and former cricketer who played two One Day International matches in 1995.
 Naeem is a left-arm fast-medium bowler and a left-handed batsman.

 Naeem now plays for Clitheroe Cricket Club in Lancashire, England.
 Naeem is a fully qualified cricket coach and coaches on behalf of the Lancashire Cricket Board.

 In 2010, Naeem became a qualified ACO Umpire a step which he was very proud of achieving.
 Naeem enjoys being part of Cricket, whether it is being a Cricketer, Coach or an Umpire.

 Family, education, and personal life

-Naeem Ashraf was born to Azra Begum and Mohammed Ashraf, a housewife and business owner in Lahore.
-Naeem who is also known as Nomme by his close friends and family grew up in a middle-class family with six brothers and three sisters, Naeem is the third eldest brother in the family.
-Naeem was educated at Muslim Model High School in Lahore and M.A.O.
-College in Lahore.

-In England, during a summer cricket match of 2000, Naeem met his partner Jasmine.

-On 15 June 2000, Naeem married Jasmine in an Islamic ceremony among family and friends.
-Three months later, on 12 September they were married again in a civil ceremony.
-The union produced three sons, Shazaib Naeem (born 14 September 2001), Umair Naeem (born 5 August 2003) and Zahir Naeem (born 14 November 2006).
-Naeem, still an energetic cricketer now resides in England with his wife and sons.
+Naeem is married to Jasmine Naeem, who is also an umpire, the pair officiated together in a match between Western Storm and Loughborough Lightning in 2022.